Olivia believes in the magic of life. Her faith is tested, love is the answer.

 By Kathie Stehr

 She decorates the house with seasonal ceramic "stuff," as Mark calls it.
-Proud of the spooks she and the kids created years ago even though they are crooked and paint splattered.
+She is proud of the spooks she and the kids created years ago though they are crooked and paint splattered.
 Susie was attempting perfection at seven, her little hands shook as she painted the witch's evil eyes.

 Olivia puts candy in several bowls.
 She finds herself eating the sweet addictive treats.
-The candy fills that aching anxiety about Mark.
+The candy helps to fill the aching anxiety about Mark.
 She is also eating for him, hoping osmosis between married people will put weight on him.

 "Very scientific, Olivia!'
 Mark chuckles about her osmosis idea.